hubleto/developer/book/content/pages/ui-components/form-component.md

 ### inputWrapper() method

-Ceremony CRM uses a wrapper to create basic input elements.
+Hubleto uses a wrapper to create basic input elements.
 Creating an input wrapper with the name of the column in the model will automatically create an input element that corresponds to the input type described in the column.

 For example, in the `renderContent()` method of a Company Form component, we use `{this.inputWrapper("name")}` to create a text input element for the name of a company.